digi-ron/AU-Falcon-SPUD-Project/Archive/CabinFusePanel/CabinFusePanel.md

 description: in-depth information on the continuity and functionality of the interior cabin fuse box
 ---

+> This information is no longer relevant, left as-is with no updates planned as of 16/06/2025.
+>
+> REASON: This information is no longer maintained, and has proven to be of no feasible use.
+{: .block-warning}

 # Cabin Fuse Panel

 > This is a more technical page, if you are simply looking for vehicle-specific fuse and relay information or minimum required fuses, see [HERE](../Fuses/Fuses.md) instead, and for general relay information, see [HERE](../Relays/Relays.md)